multitenancy-project/hc20-verilog/doc/README.md

       f. `payload`: the content of the table entry, its flexible in length.

-      **We use `0xf2f1` (Big Endian) as the destination port in the UDP header for RMT control packets.**
+      **We use `0xf1f2` (Big Endian) as the destination port in the UDP header for RMT control packets.**

   3. Control Packet Payload

       To make things easy, we want each packet to be able to modify a whole table entry at a time.
 In order to achieve the goal. the packet length is flexible according to which table it is targeting.
 For example, if we are going to modify the entry of lookup table, we will only use the highest 197 bits of the payload field.
+      Another design choice we made was: the control packet suports write multiple table entries with a single packet.
+This is enabled by adding more payload after the 1st entry.

   #### Implementation Details

   1. We made each table dual-port RAM or CAM, thus making sure that the control packet will have no influence on the data path in all the modules.
 The entries will be modified using the write port.

-  2. The 2nd layer index (lowest 3b) of the Module ID is: **0x1** for Key Extractor, **0x2** for Lookup Engine, **0x3** for Action Engine.
+  2. The 2nd layer index (lowest 3b) of the Module ID is: **0x0** for Parser, **0x1** for Key Extractor, **0x2** for Lookup Engine, **0x3** for Action Engine, **0x5** for Deparser.

-  3. In order to have better isolation between control and data path, we will **add a module in front of the RMT pipeline to filter out control packets**, and feed the control packets to the pipeline using a different AXIS channel.
+  3. In order to have better isolation between control and data path, we **added a module (pkt_filter) in front of the RMT pipeline to filter out control packets**, and feed the control packets to the pipeline using a different AXIS channel.

   #### Benefits over AXIL [TODO]